-- Although it scores well for overall breathability, there’s no additional vents which might limit the use of these bibs in warmer months.
+- Although it scores well for overall breathability, there are no additional vents which might limit the use of these bibs in warmer months.

 - Sizes run a little large, so take care when picking out your choice.

-As you can see, this crop of quality products boasts plenty of benefits that far outweigh the cons.
+As you can see, this crop of the best rain gear for fishing products boasts plenty of benefits that far outweigh the cons.
 Fishing rain suits are incredibly functional but need user-friendly features and versatility in their design to perform.

 Despite a slight pocket shortage, the rain jacket and pants combo we picked out for our shortlist delivers in spades in every other aspect.
 It’s also great to see more everyday items of gear like a fishing rain jacket still be able to stand out from the crowd, with the Rivers West selection we earmarked definitely demonstrating how quality construction and material development delivers a superior garment.